 This Union of Crowns was an historic moment for the nation as a whole, although it changed the relationship James had with his native Scotland.
-On 3 April 1603, he made a speech at the High Kirk of St Giles, on the Royal Mile, vowing to maintain and defend his (Protestant and episcopalian) faith, and to return to visit Edinburgh at least every three years - he wasn't going to let being king of England go to his head, as his heart would remain forever Scottish.
+On 3 April 1603, he made a speech at the High Kirk of St Giles, on the Royal Mile, vowing to maintain and defend his (Protestant) faith, and to return to visit Edinburgh at least every three years - he wasn't going to let being king of England go to his head, as his heart would remain forever Scottish.

 Alas this turned out to be an empty promise.
 On 5 April 1603, James VI (and now I of England) left Edinburgh to travel south for his coronation in London.
 He would not return to Scotland for another 14 years, and that visit - in 1617 - would be his last.
 That year marked his fiftieth year as king of Scotland, and he made an emotional return to the room in Edinburgh Castle in which he had been born.
 The room was ceremonially redecorated for the occasion, and visitors today can still see the painted panelling put in place for this historic visit.

 For good or ill, Scotland and England were now formally 'united'.

 Find out more about Edinburgh's royal history on customised walking tour of the city.

 On this day in 1566, David Rizzio, secretary and (possibly) lover of Mary, Queen of Scots, was brutally murdered in the queen's bedchamber at the Palace of Holyroodhouse in Edinburgh.
 She was heavily pregnant at the time, with the child who would later be crowned James VI and I, and it has been speculated by some that the brutal attack on Rizzio was carefully designed to induce a miscarriage in Mary.